-If it’s a stylish city break, action-packed safari, luxurious accommodation and dramatic scenery you’re after then look no further than South Africa, a Sally and Alice Travel Co. favourite since day one.
+If it’s a stylish city break, action-packed safari OR dramatic scenery you’re after then look no further than South Africa, a Sally and Alice Travel Co. favourite since day one.

 A stunning windswept coastline, varied safari options, world-class food and wine and the country’s crown jewel, the cosmopolitan city of Cape Town, all amount to South Africa being a one-stop holiday destination.
 The Western Cape is best explored by a self-drive holiday taking in Cape Town, the Winelands and surrounding mountains and beaches of the Whale Coast.
 Kruger National Park is South Africa’s largest and best-known game reserve but we find that neighbouring private reserves within the exclusive Sabi Sands Private Game Reserve benefit from far less tourist traffic and equally high game densities.

 The Eastern Cape contains a string of glorious wild beaches which make up the Garden Route as well as a number of malaria-free safari areas, perfect for families or those on a self-drive tour.
 If it's peace and quiet you seek then head across country to the wild and dusty plains of the Northern Cape where Africa’s largest and arguably most beautiful private game reserve, Tswalu Kalahari, never has more than 30 visitors at any one time.
 We have travelled the length and breadth of South Africa; a country which has an abundance of owner-run character properties and award-winning luxury hotels.

 TO S&A DO LIST

 - Be sure to book an action-packed day out in Cape Town with Escape + Explore, Africa’s leading adventure guides who offer everything from surfing, to hiking, to SUP-ing, all imbued with a great sense of fun!